Universal Medicine retractions, detractions, sexy-ness & gossip August 2017Posted: August 2, 2017

 Yes, to hell with you all.
 Sexy-ness has bugger all to do with sex.
 It’s about anything but sex.
 It’s about listening to a mind numbing diatribe from the Esoteric dating coach for the ‘playful’ and ‘sexy’ Brides of Serge.
 Henceforth, by sixth dimensional Hierarchical decree, anything remotely stimulating found on any illuminated screen is to be replaced by that video.
 ‘Sexy’ is the new synonym for talking, thinking and behaving just like UM’s promoters who love nothing more than a lovely Esoteric Breast Massage, which has ‘not a whiff of anything sexual about it’.

 But wait, Esoteric Breast Massage must be sexy because UM says sexiness is not about sex.
 Yes?
 That’s how several of the Esoteric Breast Massagers can decide they needn’t be up front with clients about their sexual orientation.
 Most women are already squeamish about the ‘modality’ and have to be talked into it.
 Later they find out their practitioner is lesbian, as several of them are.
-After they’ve had Eso cream lovingly worked into their breasts.
-With the soft music playing, the oils and the candles burning…to help them ‘connect’ with their ‘femaleness’.
+After they’ve had Eso cream lovingly worked into their breasts, and ‘the love in the room is palpable’ with the soft music playing, the oils and the candles burning…to help them ‘connect’ with their ‘femaleness’.
 They say.
 As a reader found out – the hard way.
 ‘Practiced by women for women’ as the blurb goes.

-It all makes perfect sense – on the same planet where the dissonance emanating from the instruments of Michael and Miranda Benhayon bears the label ‘Glorious Music’, the pubic palpation of ‘Deeper Femaleness‘ is sold as ‘healing’, and the same ‘sexy’ crew shop themselves as role models at the Girl to Woman Festival.
+It all makes perfect sense when the dissonance emanating from the instruments of Michael and Miranda Benhayon is labelled ‘Glorious Music’, the pubic palpation of ‘Deeper Femaleness‘ is sold as ‘healing’, and the same ‘sexy’ crew shop themselves as role models at the Girl to Woman Festival.
 To kids.

 Before and after special – Natalie with Love TV